prosimcorp/kuberbac/README.md

     annotations: {}
     labels: {}

+    # This flag create a ClusterRoleBinding object instead of RoleBindings
+    clusterScoped: true

     # (Optional)
     # Target namespaces can be matched by exact name,
     # by their labels, or a Golang regular expression.